 is unable to engage in substantial gainful activity by reason of a medically determinable physical or mental impairment that can be expected to result in death; has lasted for a continuous period of at least 60 months; or can be expected to last for a continuous period of at least 60 months; OR

 has been determined by the Department of Veterans Affairs (VA) to be unemployable due to a service-connected disability.

 For Title IV aid purposes, the phrase “substantial gainful activity” means a level of work performed for pay that involves doing significant physical or mental activities or a combination of both.
 If a physician’s certification does not appear to support this status, the school should contact the physician for clarification.

-Note that beginning in the 2020-2021 award year, a borrower for whom data is obtained from the VA showing that the borrower is “totally and permanently disabled” as defined in regulation, will be automatically eligible for loan discharge without additional documentation or action from the student.
+Note that a borrower for whom data is obtained from the VA showing that the borrower is “totally and permanently disabled” as defined in regulation, will be automatically eligible for loan discharge without additional documentation or action from the student.